 The secret to tender, juicy, fall-off-the-bone ribs is to cook them low and slow.
-You don’t need a grill or a smoker to make amazing ribs, these St. Louis Style Spare Ribs are so tender and juicy from baking at a low temperature for several hours.
+You don’t need a grill or a smoker to make amazing ribs, these St. Louis Style Spare Ribs are made with the best dry rub and are so tender and juicy from baking low and slow.

 These spare ribs need to be included in your dinner rotation immediately!
 All it takes is 15 minutes of prep work, then just sit back and relax as your dinner cooks itself.
 You will know it’s time to eat when your stomach starts growling from the amazing smell!

 What are St. Louis Style Spare Ribs:

 St. Louis style spare ribs are spare ribs that have been trimmed down to a rectangle shape.
 Spare ribs come from the belly side of the ribs cage, making them bigger and meatier than back ribs.
 They are also usually less expensive which is why I generally prefer spare ribs over back ribs.
 Spare rib meat is very tough, which is why cooking low and slow is the best way to get it tender.

 Perfect fall-off-the-bone ribs should be tender enough that the meat easily comes off of the bone, but not so tender that they completely fall apart when you pick them up.

 Growing up I was never a huge fan of ribs.
 Our family would get a big rack of ribs, throw it on the grill, then in about 30 minutes dinner was ready.
 The ribs tasted OK, smothered in barbecue sauce, of course, but the meat was SO tough and chewy.